Things to do After Brunch in Los Angeles

 In case your day turns into night, tucked away on the 3rd floor of the Weller Court lies an unassuming façade that opens up to the best nightly live jazz bar in town.
 The quarters are intimate and filled with sophisticated clientele grooving to the music.
 This rare hole-in-the-wall venue is a sure fire way to impress a date or out of town guests.

 The Arts District abides by many disciplines—not just the visual.
-If you find your day of Downtown excursions has turned into night, head to Hewitt St. and check out the newest music venue, Resident.
-It features an outdoor courtyard flanked by Airstream trailers tricked out into bars, with indie-leaning acts taking the stage indoors.
+If you find your day of Downtown excursions has turned into night, head to Hewitt St. and check out Resident.
+It features an outdoor courtyard flanked by Airstream trailers, tricked out into bars, with indie-leaning acts taking the stage indoors.
 Looking for a not-to-be-missed Instagram moment?
 Make sure to snap a photo of their neon “Kicking & Screaming” sign, with flamingo-pink lighted arrows leading you to one action or the other, depending on which turn your mood takes you.

 If you’re the kind of diner who wants to mimic a chef’s mastery of a serious julienne, add some tools to your culinary shed by making a stop at Ross Cutlery.
 This shop has been supplying industry pros with top-tier knives and sharpening services since 1930.
 But if you don’t have home chef aspirations, there’s something for everyone.
 Antique Barber supplies?
 Check.
 They’ve got reproductions of weapons of yore, vintage Swiss Army knives and even hip flasks.
 All the accoutrement you need, right?